paramc77/Local-NMT/README.md

 #### 11/03 - 15/032022
  - Sentence Generation on source side for each of the 99 languages supported by the FB model.
  - Language Identification via the JS-based [langid.py library](https://github.com/saffsd/langid.js).
+Supports 78 languages.
 Thanks to the developer! :)
  - Inference using trained NMT models from the folder "models" in CTSNMT root.
  - PORT value to be passed as an `argparse` parameter now.
 Use --port <VALUE> otherwise it defaults to using PORT 5000.
  - Interface cleaning.